Stand out - Get ahead

 So remember a fireside chat is:

-• They can touch on a range of topics from the guests' backstory, their personal experiences, and their plans for the future.
+• Can touch on a range of topics from the guests' backstory, their personal experiences, and their plans for the future.

 What is the purpose of a fireside chat?

-As previously mentioned, the point of a fireside chat is to offer something different to the traditional presentation or speech so many of us are used to sitting through.
-A more engaging one-to-one conversation with a speaker whose opinions, ideas and stories will provide value to the audience is the ultimate goal.
+As previously mentioned, the point of a fireside chat is to offer something different from the traditional presentation or speech so many of us are used to sitting through.
+A more engaging one-to-one conversation with a speaker whose opinions, ideas, and stories will provide value to the audience is the ultimate goal.

 This guest ‘chatter’ should have observations that an audience will find both engaging and interesting.
 This does not necessarily have to be related to their direct line of work but a more broad conversation about life experiences and insights.

-The casual and informal nature of these chats means that many influential speakers prefer this format, potentially making it easier to book a bigger name for your own event.
-While these chats can and should have some structure to them, they are meant to be more free flowing than a panel discussion or a debate.
+The casual and informal nature of these chats means that many influential speakers prefer this format, potentially making it easier to book a bigger name for your event.
+While these chats can and should have some structure to them, they are meant to be more free-flowing than a panel discussion or a debate.

 How to host a successful fireside chat

 Now that we have seen what a fireside chat is and why it’s a good idea to organize one, you’re probably wondering what specifically you need to do to make yours a success.
-Well we just so happen to have a few tips and on that exact matter.
+Well, we just so happen to have a few tips on that exact matter.

 1. Find a great interviewer